 Induction cooktops are also a lot more expensive than their counterparts.
 Although you do get a higher quality of heat control with these options and a more sophisticated looking kitchen, you may find that you need to pay more for the privilege.
 One good thing about induction cooktops, aside from their exceptional power, is how easy they are to clean.
 All you need to do is wipe over the surface when you’re done, and the appliance has cooled down.

 Whether you are renovating your period home or building a new kitchen.
 Our Ceramic Electric Cook Top is just perfect for real chefs in small kitchens.

-Like all Goldline stove top products this model has a powerful triple cooking zone ideal for sizzle and simmer.
-It features four burners including a triple zone and double cooking zone.
-The user has option to use all 1 or 2 or 3 rings at once with the triple and twin cooking zone.
+Like all Goldline stovetop products this model has a powerful triple cooking zone ideal for sizzle and simmer.
+It features four burners including a triple-zone and double cooking zone.
+The user has the option to use all 1 or 2 or 3 rings at once with the triple and twin cooking zone.
 All featuring Goldline’s famous power control to make sure you can create your perfect dish every time.

-The RZ94T model can ordered through local The Good Guys or Harvey Norman stores.
+The RZ94T model can be ordered through local The Good Guys or Harvey Norman stores.